coq/coq/doc/sphinx/language/gallina-extensions.rst

        Rat_bottom_cond := O_S 1;
        Rat_irred_cond := one_two_irred |}.

-This syntax can be disabled globally for printing by
+The following settings let you control the display format for types:

-.. cmd:: Unset Printing Records
+.. flag:: Printing Records

-For a given type, one can override this using either
+   If set, use the record syntax (shown above) as the default display format.

+You can override the display format for specified types by adding entries to these tables:

-.. cmd:: Add Printing Record @ident
+.. table:: Printing Record @qualid

-to get record syntax or
+   :name: Printing Record

+   Specifies a set of qualids which are displayed as records.
+Use the :cmd:`Add @table` and :cmd:`Remove @table` commands to update the set of qualids.

-.. cmd:: Add Printing Constructor @ident
+.. table:: Printing Constructor @qualid

-to get constructor syntax.
+   :name: Printing Constructor

+   Specifies a set of qualids which are displayed as constructors.
+Use the :cmd:`Add @table` and :cmd:`Remove @table` commands to update the set of qualids.

 This syntax can also be used for pattern matching.